 In early 2018, a presence of Leaf Roller Virus was identified in part of one of the five vineyard blocks that has the potential to reduce grape harvest yields over the medium to longer term.
-As a result, roughly 11.4 canopy hectares were removed shortly after harvest which have now been replanted and are expected to reach full maturity by 2025.
+As a result, roughly 11.4 canopy hectares were removed shortly after harvest, to be replanted in 2019 after land remediation and are expected to reach full maturity by 2025.